Living-Off-the-Land Binary Abuse (LOLBins)

 Related Detection Guides

-Upload an .evtx file from servers, domain controllers, or endpoints — get instant detections, MITRE mappings, and an AI-generated triage report.
+Upload an .evtx file from servers, domain controllers, or endpoints — EventPeeker automatically detects living-off-the-land binary abuse (lolbins) patterns, maps findings to MITRE ATT&CK, and generates an AI triage report.